ghi-electronics/Docs/brainpad/courses/programming/vb/variables_and_nested_statements.md

 ```

 ## Returned Values
 Some methods return a value, like when reading the light sensor.
-This value can be placed into a variable and then the variable can be used with if-statements.
-We have lights bulb and a light sensor on the BrainPad.
-Why not turn the light on when it is dark?
-This can be tested by turning the lights off inside the room or by placing a finger over the light sensor to block the light.

-Some methods return a value, like when reading the light sensor.
 This value can be placed into a variable and this variable can be used with an if statement.
-We have Lightbulb and Light Sensor on the BrainPad.
+We have the Lightbulb and Light Sensor on the BrainPad.
 Let's turn the Lightbulb on when it's dark as shown in the code example below.
 This can be tested by turning the lights off inside the room or by placing a finger over the light sensor to block the incoming light.

 ```vb
 Class Program